opener-project/opinion-domain-lexicon-acquisition/README.md

 This toolkit allows to generate domain specific lexicons:
 * Polarity or expression lexicons: lexicons with words in the specific domain used to state opinions
+* Lexicons of ngrams strongly associated with a certain rating
 * Target or property lexicons: lexicons with expressions that represent properties of the entities represented in the given domain (for a hotel review domain, these properties could be the rooms, the staff or the ambience).